murexrobotics/docs/pages/elec/onboarding/welcome.md

   - [Fireship Explained in 100s](https://www.youtube.com/watch?v=eZ74x6dVYes)

 - JLCPCB: "Founded in 2006, JLCPCB has been at the forefront of the PCB industry.
 With over 15-year continuous innovation and improvement based on customers' need, we have been growing fast, and becoming a leading global PCB manufacturer, who provides the rapid production of high-reliability and cost-effective PCBs and creates the best customer experience in the industry."
-  - Our PCB and PCBA (component assembly) contractor of choice
+  - Our primary PCB and PCBA (component assembly) contractor of choice
   - [Strange Parts Tours JLCPCB Factory](https://www.youtube.com/watch?v=ljOoGyCso8s)
 - I2C: a synchronous, multi-master/multi-slave (controller/target), packet switched, single-ended, serial communication bus.
 It is widely used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication.
 Almost all sensors use I2C to communicate
   - [nandland Explains I2C](https://www.youtube.com/watch?v=jFtr0Ha5f-c&t)
   - [Great Scott Explains I2C](https://www.youtube.com/watch?v=_fgWQ3TIhyE)
 - UART: [best explained by wikipedia](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)
   - [Great Scott Explains UART](https://www.youtube.com/watch?v=yFQS_TQ4948)
-- Buck Converter/Voltage Regulator/Step Down Converter: Once again, a complex topic best explained by other sources such as [Wikipedia](https://en.wikipedia.org/wiki/Buck_converter).
+- Buck Converter/Voltage Regulator/Step Down Converter (buck, v reg): Once again, a complex topic best explained by other sources such as [Wikipedia](https://en.wikipedia.org/wiki/Buck_converter).
 In short, it uses a circuit to step down a higher voltage (potential) to a lower voltage (potential).
 The opposite of a buck converter is booster converter.
   - [Great Scott Explains](https://www.youtube.com/watch?v=m8rK9gU30v4)
 - USB: universal serial bus is a physical and software protocol defining how devices communicate with each other.
 It is important to know the different sizes for USB, and how it works under the hood.
   - [USB Connector Sizing](https://www.youtube.com/watch?v=pIZREjck9jg&t)